deepanshuSoni22/copo-management/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Note:** This README provides an overview of the COPO Management System.
-For detailed documentation, please refer to the project wiki or contact the development team.